 Injection of ASR via separate parallel pipeline while extracting additional source water from the north, increases ASR bank and Table 13.

-This results in allowing Seaside Basin limits and Carmel River EDL to be met during max ASR injection year with approximately 1,000 AF buffer.
+This results in allowing Seaside Basin limits and Carmel River EDIEX HEBITE to the first max ASR injection year with approximately 1,000 AF buffer.